ButterflyNetwork/kivy-ios/README.md

 ## Installation & requirements

+To install locally from this repo using the pyenv specified in `.python-version`, replacing `3.9.1` with whichever host python version you wish to use.

+      pyenv virtualenv 3.9.1 kivy-ios
+      pip install -e .

 Before we start, we strongly advise to use a Python virtual environment to install Python packages.

       python3 -m venv venv